 I find it interesting that from 1866 on the assumption has been that most of the "missing" men, North and South, were soldiers who were killed in the war or died from the lingering effects of their wounds.
 Nobody seems to be suggesting that a lot of white male civilians somehow died.
 But comparing these numbers gives the maximum figure for Southern white male civilian deaths as 90,000, the difference between the 260,000 documented dead soldiers and the missing 350,000 men in the census.
 Also, all of these calculations include comparisons between the male and female populations which assume that the women are all still there.
 If anybody had thought that tens of thousands of civilian women had died in the war years, wouldn't somebody have mentioned it?
 Southerners did a lot of complaining about Northern behavior during the war, but I am not familiar with any accusations of murder on a genocidal scale.
 Surely there were excess deaths due to hunger and the diseases spread by roving armies, but not so many that contemporary Southerners made this a big part of their bill of Northern perfidy.

 Another thing that seems clear is that in the south, blacks suffered more from the war than whites.
 Many lost or fled from their homes, and whenever there is a food shortage the poorest people suffer the most.
 Many of the contemporary accounts of civilian deaths specifically focus on southern blacks, and this is part of the reason (not just abolition politics) that northern aid societies and the government launched programs to help freedmen.

-It seems to me, going over these numbers, that the number of Southern white civilians who died almost has to be less than 200,000, and that a reasonable estimate might be 50,000, well under one percent of the population.
+It seems to me, going over these numbers, that the number of Southern white civilians who died almost has to be less than 200,000, and that a reasonable estimate might be 50,000 to 100,000, well under one percent of the population.
 Which qualifies as a tragedy but hardly as a genocide.